Lawrenmeta/ROS-Security-Reliability-Literature/README.md

 # Replication Package

-This repository provides the replication data for the article:
+This repository contains the data and supporting materials for the article:

 **Security and Reliability in the Robot Operating System: A Systematic Review from a Software Defects Perspective**